KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

                      ]
          }

-Big Data- NoSQL
+Big Data - NoSQL
 ^^^^^^^^^^^^^^^

-KnowageBD and KnowagePM provide the possibility to define Big Data dataset as well as Big Data datsources.
+KnowageBD and KnowagePM provide the possibility to define Big Data dataset as well as Big Data datasources.
 To set these kind of datasets the user just have to select the **Query** type and insert the code according to the dialect in use (that is accordingly to the datasource dialect).

 For example, let’s suppose we defined a Mongo datasource and want to create a dataset upon it.
 Therefore choose the "‘Query type‘ dataset and, as we revealed in advance, choose the correct language: in this case JS instead of SQL.
 The script must respect some convention, in particular: